 7th chords are a great way to add interest to an existing chord progression, all by simply adding one additional, note.
 In today’s article, we’re going to take a closer look at one of the four most common types, the Major 7 chord.

 But, if you’re just looking for a quick overview: Major 7 chords are Major triads with an added Major 7th interval (11 semitones above the root, or one semitone below the root).
 Another way to build them is to simply add the 7th scale degree from the Major scale to an existing Major triad.
 The scale degree formula would therefore be 1, 3, 5, 7.
 Major 7 chords sound ethereal, dreamy, and lush, and in Major keys can be used as substitutions for I (tonic) and IV (sub-dominant) chords.

-In the following article, I’m going to show you how to take advantage of Major 7 chords by first brushing up on some guitar theory to demonstrate the finer details of how they are constructed (so you can work out how to play Maj7 chords in any key), and then learning how they are played including open position and moveable voicings, before finishing off with how to incorporate them into your playing.
+In the following article, I’m going to show you how to take advantage of Major 7 chords by first brushing up on some chord theory to demonstrate the finer details of how they are constructed (so you can work out how to play Maj7 chords in any key), and then learning how they are played including open position and moveable voicings, before finishing off with how to incorporate them into your playing.

 But first, let’s take a listen to what a Major 7 chord sounds like compared to a Major chord.

 What do Major 7th Chords sound like?

 We’ll use the key of A Major for the examples in this article.
 Here’s a quick audio clip demonstrating an A Major triad in open position followed by an A Major 7 chord, also in open position.

 As you can hear the Maj7th chord sounds more harmonically complex.
 Many people describe the sound of Major 7 chords as lush, dreamy, and slightly jazzy.
 You can hear Maj7 chords used to create a dreamy, lush soundscape in a song like ‘Lazarus’ by Steve Wilson (Porcupine Tree).